daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 Then, in the afternoon, each person will sketch, following a four-step process that emphasizes critical thinking over artistry.

-_‘Each person will Sketch’._

-This was the first pain point.
+_‘Each person will Sketch’._ - This was the first pain point.

-This despite our best efforts to assure them it didn’t matter how good they were, 3 out of the 5 members of the PINS team weren’t comfortable at all with showing their artistic abilities and were quite resistant to the idea of having to draw out their ideas.
+Despite our best efforts to assure them it didn’t matter how good they were, 3 out of the 5 members of the PINS team weren’t comfortable at all with showing their artistic abilities and were quite resistant to the idea of having to draw out their ideas.

 The sketches were pinned to the whiteboards and individuals were given 1 minute to explain their thinking against the HMW’s from the day before.
 We then voted on the best ideas using small dot stickers.
 The ideas  with the most stickers was considered critical to the success of the prototype and were to be the direction of travel when drawing out our storyboard which would ultimately be replicated in our clickable prototype.